ermiasgelaye/ETL-Project/README.md

 #### Transformation

-- We will gone use Pandas functions in Jupyter Notebook to transform all three CSV files.
+- We will gone use Pandas functions in Jupyter Notebook to transform all CSV files.
-- Reviewed the files and transformed into data frames
+- Reviewe the files and transformed into data frames
 - Type of transformations needed (cleaning, joining, filtering, aggregating: etc).
 Several columns will not be needed and will be removed.
 - Duplicate rows will be removed, and need to be managed.
 - Some aggregation will also be done to find totals for comparison business in the dataset.